| Looking back to the history of Zen, we can

 generation, in its capacity to practice and to teach, Zen in

+Europe risks to die of sclerosis.
 Practicing Zazen, we study with and through

 our bodies.
 But at a time, where different approaches to Buddhism